bepoooe/DialogueVault/PLATFORM_GUIDE.md

 ## How the Universal Chatbot Navigator Works

-This extension uses intelligent platform detection and adaptive selectors to work across multiple AI chatbot platforms.
-Here's how it identifies and works with each platform:
+This extension uses intelligent platform detection and adaptive selectors to work across ChatGPT, Claude, and Gemini with a universal sidebar index.

 ## Platform Detection

 The extension automatically detects which chatbot platform you're using based on:
 - **URL hostname matching** (e.g., chat.openai.com for ChatGPT)
-- **DOM structure analysis** for unknown platforms
+- **Platform-specific optimizations** for each supported platform
-- **Fallback patterns** for new or updated platforms
+- **Enhanced Gemini support** with improved selector detection

 ## Platform-Specific Configurations